PandaAllIn/eufm_XF/README.md

 - **Research agent** for partner and data discovery.
 - **Monitoring tools** to track deadlines and project health.
 - **Extensible architecture** built with Python and Flask.
+- **Centralized structured logging** with event categories and optional error codes for improved observability.

 ## Architecture Diagram
 ```